stonepros/stone/doc/stonefs/scrub.rst

 .. _mds-scrub:

 ======================
-Ceph File System Scrub
+Stone File System Scrub
 ======================

-CephFS provides the cluster admin (operator) to check consistency of a file system via a set of scrub commands.
+StoneFS provides the cluster admin (operator) to check consistency of a file system via a set of scrub commands.
 Scrub can be classified into two parts:

 #.
 Forward Scrub: In which the scrub operation starts at the root of the file system